anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 - Transaction is invalid regardless of the specific state
 - Transaction is executed (either with success or not) and the transaction hash is saved in the storage
-- Expiration block height has passed
+- Expiration time has passed

 The first condition satisfied will invalidate further executions of the same tx.

 In anticipation of DKG implementation, the current struct `WrapperTx` holds a field `epoch` stating the epoch in which the tx should be executed.
 This is because Ferveo will produce a new public key each epoch, effectively limiting the lifetime of the transaction (see section 2.2.2 of the [documentation](https://eprint.iacr.org/2022/898.pdf)).
-Unfortunately, for replay protection, a resolution of 1 epoch (~ 1 day) is too low for the possible needs of the submitters, therefore we need the `expiration` field to hold a maximum `BlockHeight` to increase resolution down to a single block (~ 10 seconds).
+Unfortunately, for replay protection, a resolution of 1 epoch (~ 1 day) is too low for the possible needs of the submitters, therefore we need the `expiration` field to hold a maximum `DateTimeUtc` to increase resolution down to a single block (~ 10 seconds).

 ```rust
 pub struct Tx {